Table of Contents

 Biographical Note

-Caroline Furness was born in Cleveland, Ohio, on June 24, 1869.
-She came from Cincinnati, where her father was a high-school science teacher, to Vassar as a freshman in 1887, and was associated with the college for most of her life.
-In 1894 she became Professor Mary Whitney's assistant in the Vassar College Observatory, and in 1900 received her Ph.D. from Columbia University.
-She became an associate professor at Vassar in 1911; Director of the Observatory a few years later; and, in 1916, Alumnae Maria Mitchell Professor of Astronomy.
-Her best known publication is Introduction to Variable Stars, published in 1915.
-One of Miss Furness' many interests outside her work was Japan and Japanese women.
-She died in 1936.
-For more information see the material in the Faculty Biographical Files in the Department of Archives and Special Collections.
+Caroline Eleanor Furness (1869-1936) was an American astronomer and professor at Vassar College.
+Born in Cleveland, Ohio, on June 24, 1869, to Henry B. Furness and Caroline Sarah Baker, she spent her adolescence in Cincinnati, where her father was a high-school science teacher.
+She came to Vassar in 1887 as part of the class of 1891, and would be associated with the college for most of her life.
+In 1894, she became Professor Mary W. Whitney's assistant in the Vassar College Observatory, and in 1900 received her Ph.D. from Columbia University.
+She became an associate professor at Vassar in 1911, director of the Observatory a few years later, and Alumnae Maria Mitchell Professor of Astronomy in 1916.
+Her best-known publication is Introduction to Variable Stars, published in 1915.

 TopScope and Content Note